Which place is cheaper, Lisbon or Shanghai?

 In October, Shanghai is generally around the same temperature as Lisbon.
 Daily temperatures in Shanghai average around 19°C (65°F), and Lisbon fluctuates around 19°C (66°F).

 People are often attracted to the plentiful sunshine in Lisbon this time of the year.
 Shanghai usually receives less sunshine than Lisbon during autumn.
 Shanghai gets 162 hours of sunny skies, while Lisbon receives 213 hours of full sun in the autumn.

 In October, Shanghai usually receives less rain than Lisbon.
 Shanghai gets 61 mm (2.4 in) of rain, while Lisbon receives 80 mm (3.1 in) of rain each month for the autumn.

 The winter brings many poeple to Shanghai as well as Lisbon.
 Many visitors come to Shanghai in the winter for the museums, the shopping scene, and the cuisine.
 Additionally, most visitors come to Lisbon for the museums, the shopping scene, and the cuisine during these months.

 Shanghai can get quite cold in the winter.
 Shanghai is much colder than Lisbon in the winter.
-The temperature in Shanghai is usually 4°C (39°F) in January, and Lisbon stays around 12°C (53°F).
+The daily temperature in Shanghai averages around 4°C (39°F) in January, and Lisbon fluctuates around 12°C (53°F).